SharkSnack/shiren-6/content/system/monsters.md

 ---
 title: "Monsters"
-metaTitle: "Monsters - Shiren 6 Wiki"
+metaTitle: "Monsters - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Complete list of monsters for Shiren the Wanderer 6."
+metaDescription: "Complete list of monsters for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 # Monster List